helium/HIP/0019-third-party-manufacturers.md

   the network, constrained only by the cost and difficulty of acquiring swarm_keys via authorized resellers.
 Being able to spin up an unlimited number of keys means the network requires only one bad actor to bring it down.
 We do not feel the network is ready for open DIYs.
-- Additional manufactures can provide a variety of form factors for hotspots.
-Currently, all the hotspots (except for DIY) are basically the same setup.
+- Additional manufactures can provide a variety of form factors for Hotspots.
+Currently, all the Hotspots (except for DIY) are basically the same setup.
 It would be beneficial to have form factors that move mining to a cloud instance.
-This would allow for lighter weight hotspots requiring lower bandwidth needs for remote or off grid deployments.
+This would allow for lighter weight Hotspots requiring lower bandwidth needs for remote or off grid deployments.
 Additional form factors could fit specific use cases such as marine deployments.